 When the concept of waterbirth is posed, people tend to have polar opposite reactions.
-They may imagine it to be disgusting, swimming in a pool of body secretions or relaxing like being in a spa.
+They may imagine it to be disgusting, swimming in a pool of body secretions or they believe it is relaxing like being in a spa.
 They may envision it to be completely natural (because of course, the baby has been in a pool of water, not breathing for 9 months) or totally unnatural (after all we aren’t dolphins!).
-Or perhaps they view it as a great innovation in childbirth since our grandmothers had very medical, sterile births or they may think it’s antiquated like boiling water.
+Perhaps they view it as a great innovation over our grandmothers’ very medical, sterile births or they may think it’s antiquated like boiling water and calling a Midwife.

 But I find that when a woman is in labor, a pool of water is her best solution to fatigue, anxiety and pain.
-Most women get in and never want to come out irregardless of whether they initially liked the idea or not.
+Most women get in and never want to come out regardless of whether they initially liked the idea or not.
 Previous concerns about what is in the water completely disappear.
-She has managed to get back into her “groove” and feel her labor progress again.
+She can get back into her “groove” and feel her labor progress again.
 Women say that they feel more able to follow their bodies’ cues when they have less discomfort.
 Water immersion makes labor tolerable, if not enjoyable.
-The Midwives of New Jersey know that water immersion decreases adrenaline, increases oxytocin and endorphins, adds the comforting pressure of hydrostatic pressure on her body and improved mobility-making labor tolerable if not enjoyable.
+The Midwives of New Jersey know that water immersion decreases adrenaline, increases oxytocin and endorphins, adds the comforting pressure of hydrostatic pressure on the mother’s body and improves mobility.

 Waterbirth for Relaxation and Pain Relief

-Of course safety remains the concern of many people and groups like American College of Obstetricians and Gynecologists and American Academy of Pediatrics.
-Their committee opinion issued in May 2014 stated that the evidence supports water immersion but the evidence for the safety of waterbirth is lacking and so they do not recommend delivering the baby in the hospital until there is more evidence proving waterbirth safety.
-The American College of Nurse-Midwives has a much more positive position on waterbirth.
+Safety remains the main concern of many people and of groups like the American College of Obstetricians and Gynecologists (ACOG) and American Academy of Pediatrics (AAP).
+Their committee opinion issued in November 2016 stated that the evidence supports water immersion but the evidence for the safety of waterbirth is lacking and so they do not recommend delivering the baby in the hospital until there is more evidence proving waterbirth safety.
+The American College of Nurse-Midwives (ACNM) has a much more positive position on waterbirth.